abonander/multipart-async/README.md

 Futures-based client- and server-side abstractions for HTTP file uploads (POST requests with  `Content-Type: multipart/form-data`).

-Preliminary support for Hyper 0.11 is available via the `hyper` feature.
+Preliminary support for Hyper 0.13 and async/await; requires 1.39 to build (nightly-2019-08-15, will be released to beta on 2019-09-26).

 License
 -------